 “Visual storytelling through arcane folk arts.”

-Joanna Hruby is a visual artist, puppet-maker, performer and facilitator based in South Devon, England.
+Joanna Hruby is a puppet-maker, storyteller, performer and workshop facilitator.
 She creates visual theatre commissions and performance for diverse settings including stage productions, festivals, street performance and community arts events.

 Joanna’s work draws inspiration from folk arts, folk theatre, folk ceremonies, rituals and practices from around the world.
 She has spent over a decade researching unusual and arcane craft methods for transforming natural, reclaimed and found materials into animated objects, and is devoted to the pursuit of craft as an act which is both creative and political.
 Her work makes reference to the patterns, structures and symbolism found within the world of myth, story and folktale.